What Will Matter When AI Knows Everything?

 Engaged in Leadership, Civic, or Community Work

-The Continuing Education Track is for adults who are already carrying responsibility—but want to deepen their judgment, clarity, and leadership.
+The Continuing Education Track is for adults who are already carrying responsibility—but want to deepen their judgment, clarity, and leadership and focus in on living their mission.

 This path is often chosen by: